 Then to Adam He said, "Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, 'You shall not eat from it'; Cursed is the ground because of you; In toil you will eat of it All the days of your life.Genesis 3:17(NASB)

-God in His omniscient wisdom, knew in advance Adam would sin and that death would pass onto all men, "For as in Adam all die."
-However, in His unfathomable grace He designed a plan of redemption before the foundation of the world, that, "in Christ all will be made alive."
+God, in His omniscient wisdom, knew in advance Adam would sin and that death would pass onto all men: "For as in Adam all die."
+However, in His unfathomable grace, He designed a plan of redemption before the foundation of the world: "In Christ, all will be made alive."
 Broken fellowship with God could be restored if a perfect Man were to die a sacrificial death to pay the price for sin.
-No man is without sin and so God gave His Son to become part of His own creation - a Kinsman-Redeemer and the sacrifice for the sin of the world.
+No man is without sin and so God gave His Son to become part of His own creation, a Kinsman-Redeemer and the sacrifice for the sin of the world.

-Heavenly Father, thank You that in Your grace You designed Your perfect plan of salvation so that all who are born of Adam into the original creation that was cursed, may be born-again into Your new creation where death is defeated and fellowship with You is restored for all who believe in the death, burial, and Resurrection of the Lord Jesus Christ - the one and only sinless man Who willingly paid the price for my sin.
-Thank You for being willing to send You dearly beloved Son to be the propitiation for sin and thank You that Jesus was willing to die on my account so that death is swallowed up in victory and I am restored into fellowship with You.
-Praise Your holy name, AMEN.
+Heavenly Father, thank You that in Your grace You designed Your perfect plan of salvation, that all who are born of Adam into the original creation that was cursed, may be born-again into Your new creation where death is defeated and fellowship with You is restored for all who believe in the death, burial, and Resurrection of the Lord Jesus Christ.
+Thank You for being willing to send Your dearly beloved Son to be the propitiation for sin and that Jesus was willing to die on my account.
+Praise Your holy name that death is swallowed up in victory and I am restored into fellowship with You.
+In Jesus' name, AMEN.